Status Update

-Status Update is a 2018 American direct-to-video teen comedy romance film, directed by Scott Speer, from a screenplay by Jason Filardi.
-It stars Ross Lynch and Olivia Holt.
+Status Update is a 2018 American teen romantic comedy film directed by Scott Speer and written by Jason Filardi.
+It stars longtime Disney Channel actors Ross Lynch and Olivia Holt.

 The film had a limited release on March 23, 2018, before being released through video on demand on March 30, 2018, by Vertical Entertainment.

 Premise

 A not-so-popular high schooler named Kyle Moore is uprooted by his parents' separation and struggles to fit into his new hometown.
 Then he stumbles upon a magical app that causes his social media updates to come true, which brings all of his wildest real-world fantasies to life.